J Prince

 Joel Prince (born November 3, 1986), also known as J Prince, is a Trinidadian gospel Soca artiste and EDM producer.
 He is the founder and CEO of J Lab Productions, and a brand ambassador for Range Water.

-Well known in his home country and across the Caribbean for his infectious music and flamboyant stage antics, J Prince's music is filled with positive messages tailored for the young, and young at heart.
+He became popular in his home country and across the Caribbean for his music and stage antics, J Prince's music is tailored towards younger people, with messages of choosing good over evil.

 Life and career

 Born and raised in Morne Diablo, a fishing village on the southern coast of Trinidad, Joel Prince started off his career as a disc jockey for a sound system company.
 Later a local radio station recruited him where he went by the name Omega Express.
 In 2008 he changed his name to J Prince and released his first single, "Victory" produced by G Master.
 The music video for the song went to number two on the Tempo's Cross-Caribbean secular countdown.

-In 2011 J Prince and Flow Master Records released his first two albums, 'Omega - A New Beginning', and 'Renaissance'.
-Since then, J Prince has shared the stage with Jah Cure, DJ Nicholas, Sherwin Gardner, Positive, and American Rapper Flame.
+In 2011, J Prince and Flow Master Records released his first two albums, Omega - A New Beginning, and Renaissance.
+Since then, J Prince has shared the stage with Jah Cure, DJ Nicholas, Sherwin Gardner, Positive, and American rapper Flame.

 Producer Roger Ryan signed J Prince to After Touch Music in 2016.